 The barystatic sea level changes are calculated as the difference between the global mean sea level changes from satellite altimetry and the global mean thermosteric sea level changes.
-This approach relies on the assumption that the halosteric component cancels out on global average.
+This approach relies on the assumption that the halosteric component cancels out on the global average.
 This allows to avoid the propagation of errors in the halosteric component in the budget approach (Barnoud et al., 2021) and provides a more robust estimation of the barystatic component than the global mean of the manometric changes.
-The uncertainty on the barystatic component is estimated as the square root of the diagonal terms of the barystatic covariance matrix.
-The barystatic covariance matrix is estimated as the sum of the covariance matrix of the global mean sea level (Ablain et al., 2019) and global mean thermosteric sea level (see section 2.3).
+The uncertainty on the barystatic covariance matrix.
+The barystatic covariance matrix is estimated as the sum of the sum of the covariance matrix of the global mean sea level (Ablain et al., 2019) and the global mean thermosteric sea level (see section 2.3).
 The same centers and corrections are used for the manometric and barystatic components estimated with the sea level budget approach.